 If you want to find out more about either of these special services and how to book one, please come along any Sunday to one of our services which are held at 10am.
 Introduce yourselves to one of the stewards and they will give you an application form and explain how you can attend a Preparation Session.
 These take place at either Saint George’s or Claines churches at 9.30 on a Saturday morning.
 We look forward to meeting you and welcoming your child into God’s church.

 Confirmation is a special church service in which a person confirms the promises that were made when they were baptized.
 If you were baptized at a christening when you were a child, your parents and godparents made these promises on your behalf.
 As a young person or adult, you may be ready to affirm these promises for yourself and commit your life to following Jesus Christ.
 At a confirmation service, you make these promises for yourself.
 Your friends and family as well as the local Christian community will be there to promise to support and pray for you.

 The local bishop will lay their hands on your head and ask God’s Holy Spirit to give you the strength and commitment to live God’s way for the rest of your life.
 The C/E offer a fact and FAQ sheet about confirmation here.

 We are delighted you are thinking of getting married!
-We are also delighted that you want a wedding at St George’s.
+We are also delighted that you want a wedding at Saint George’s.
 We will do our best to make your wedding a personal, memorable, and meaningful occasion.